 See?
 I set attainable goals for myself.
 Although maybe I should do my laundry first…

 Or go to the gym.
 I purposely situate myself at this cafe because it’s only two blocks from my gym, yet sometimes I still can’t bring myself to go.
 There is just nothing appealing to me about a windowless rubber room clouded in a miasma of testosterone sweat in which I begrudgingly force passionless movement for the sake of self improvement.
 Ha!
 Self improvement.
 Of all the phrases we humans have coined I find it to be among the most irritating.
 Self improvement.
 What a ridiculous thing to say aloud.
 What is life but that?

 They’re mammals, technically, but they don’t have nipples.
-They extract milk through their skin so their weird fucking babies have to lap it off of them as opposed to suckling.
+They extract milk through their skin so their weirdass babies have to lap it off of them as opposed to suckling.
 But, alas!
 The best part – their penises.
 Male echidnas have penises with four heads.
 Yes.
 FOUR heads!
-They look like little fists.
+If you’re having trouble imagining, they look like little fists.

 So to impregnate them, the males… well, they just basically throw their dicks at them.
 Yep!
 Sex by dismemberment.
 Of course it’s a bit more complex than my lazy description but I’m not about to deep dive (heh heh) into the morphology of these creatures as my brain is currently interested in about fourteen other subjects at the moment.
 Argonaut penises will have to remain on the back-burner.